Vagus Nerve Stimulation: New Migraine Treatment

 Serotonin is the happy brain chemical which is needed to stay migraine free.
 Because the brain plays a role in gut health, and vice versa, the communicating nerve between must function for either to be healthy.

-Autonomic nervous system dysfunction, including an underactive vagus nerve, plays a role in the development of irritable bowel syndrome (study).
-IBS and gut problems increase the risk of migraines, for multiple reasons and according to multiple studies (article).
+Autonomic nervous system dysfunction, including an underactive vagus nerve, plays a role in the development of irritable bowel syndrome (article).

 - Blood Pressure

 They’re also more likely to faint, which can be a sign of poor vagal function (study).
 Improving vagal tone and autonomic function could help this situation.